stella-hu-xing/sh-learning-notes/k8s/basic-commands.md

 kubectl expose pod nginx --port=80 --target-port=8000 Create a service for a pod nginx, which serves on port 80 and connects to the containers on port 8000.

+## expose a service for an Pod via existing service

+- need to make sure the selector in service matches the labels in Pod.

 ## create a deployment

 kubectl create deployment --image=nginx nginx --replicas=3 (--dry-run -o yaml)